AdaCore/ada-spark-rfcs/considered/rfc-spark-exceptional-contracts.md

 ```

 If a subprogram is allowed to raise an exception in the domain of its
-precondition, it is possible to add *exceptional cases* to a pragma
+precondition, it is possible to add *exceptional cases* to an aspect
 ``Contract_Cases`` to describe in which cases an exception is expected.
 Exceptional cases typically have a postcondition made of a single raise
 expression, providing the expected exception.
 For example, in the following